A $\mu$-mode approach for exponential integrators: actions of $\varphi$-functions of Kronecker sums: Approximation of -functions of a Kronecker sum

 \subsection{Actions of $\varphi$-functions on the same vector}

-Let us consider for the moment the simple second order exponential Runge--Kutta method~\eqref{eq:ETD2RK}.
-It can be implemented by computing $\varphi_1(\tau K)\tau(K\bb u_n+\bb g(t_n,\bb u_n))$ and $\varphi_2(\tau K)\tau (\bb g(t_{n+1},\bb u_{n2})-\bb g(t_n,\bb u_n))$, and then appropriately assembling the results.
+Let us consider for the moment the simple second-order exponential Runge--Kutta {method~\eqref{eq:ETD2RKdp}, which requires the computation of} $\varphi_1(\tau K)\tau \bb f(t_n,\bb u_n)$ and $\varphi_2(\tau K)\tau (\bb g(t_{n+1},\bb u_{n2})-\bb g(t_n,\bb u_n))$.
 We start with the computation of $\varphi_1(K)\bb v$, where, for clarity of exposition, we omit the time step size $\tau$ and use a generic vector $\bb v$.
 As mentioned in Section~\ref{sec:motivating}, the idea is to fully exploit the possibility to apply the Tucker operator to compute actions of suitable matrix exponentials.
 Hence, we directly approximate the integral representation

 by a quadrature formula.
-In order to avoid an impractical number of quadrature points, we introduce a scaling strategy.
+To avoid an impractical number of quadrature points, we introduce a scaling strategy.
 Therefore, the quadrature rule is applied to the computation of $\varphi_1(K/2^s)\bb v$, that is

-where $\theta_i$ and $w_i$ are $q$ quadrature nodes and weights, respectively, and we scale by a power of two in order to employ the favorable scaling and squaring algorithm~\cite{SW09} for matrix $\varphi$-functions.
+where $\theta_i$ and $w_i$ are $q$ quadrature nodes and weights, respectively.
+Notice that we choose to scale the matrix $K$ by a power of two to employ the favorable scaling and squaring algorithm~\cite{SW09} for $\varphi$-functions.
 The choices of the quadrature formula, of the number $q$ of quadrature nodes, and of the nonnegative integer scaling $s$ will be discussed in detail in Section~\ref{sec:sq}.
 Then, the evaluation of the integrand above at each quadrature point $\theta_i\in[0,1]$ can be performed by the Tucker operator

 see formula~\eqref{eq:tucker}.
-Finally, in order to recover $\varphi_1(K)\bb v$ from its scaled version, we use the following squaring formula~\cite{SW09}
+Finally, to recover $\varphi_1(K)\bb v$ from its scaled version, we use the following squaring formula (see again Reference~\cite{SW09})

 which has to be repeated for $j=s,s-1,\ldots,1$.
-Notice that, to perform the squaring, \emph{no} full matrix $\exp(K/2^j)$ has to be evaluated in practice.
-In fact, in order to compute its action on $\varphi_1(K/2^j)\bb v$, which is available as a tensor, it is enough to compute the Tucker operator with the small sized matrices $\exp(A_\mu/2^j)$.
+To perform the squaring, \emph{no} full matrix $\exp(K/2^j)$ has to be evaluated in practice.
+In fact, to compute its action on $\varphi_1(K/2^j)\bb v$, which is available as a tensor, it is enough to compute the Tucker operator with the small sized matrices $\exp(A_\mu/2^j)$.
+Notice that the idea of approximating the integral definition of the $\varphi$-functions by a quadrature formula and computing the action of the matrix exponential by a Tucker operator has also recently been presented in Reference~\cite{CMM23}.
+Nevertheless, we decided to report the above description for the sake of clarity and to introduce later additional features critical for exponential integrators, such as the effective usage of scaled quantities (see formula~\eqref{eq:scaldiffphi}) and the extension of the technique to linear combinations of actions of $\varphi$-functions (see the next section).